tdebaets/common/CONTRIBUTING.md

   > git checkout TOPIC_BRANCH
   ```

 7. While making changes to a file, please take care to follow the coding conventions currently used in the file: indentation, capitalization, function/parameter/variable naming, clarifying comments where needed, and so on.
 All indentation should be saved as spaces and never as tabs.
-Make sure that your text editor or IDE is set to use spaces.
+Make sure that your text editor or IDE is configured to use spaces.

 8. When you're done with your changes, check if the command-line compilation (`compile.bat`) still succeeds, even if compilation was already successful in the IDE.
 You are also expected to properly test your changes.
 Pull requests with buggy code won't be accepted.